Award-winning Fiction Author

 “A powerful new voice.” –Jason Mott

-Jamila Minnicks’ novel Moonrise Over New Jessup (Algonquin Books, 2023) won the 2021 PEN/Bellwether Prize for Socially Engaged Fiction.
+Jamila Minnicks’ novel Moonrise Over New Jessup (Algonquin Books, 2023) won the 2021 PEN/Bellwether Prize for Socially Engaged Fiction and was longlisted for The Center for Fiction’s First Novel Prize.
 This heartfelt and riveting debut is both a celebration of Black joy and a timely examination of the opposing viewpoints that attended desegregation in America.
 As the story delves smartly into the distinction between the fight for equal rights and the fight for integration, Minnicks “provides a nuanced and realistic portrayal of the personal costs of fighting for change,” observes The New York Times.
 Of the work, author Robert Jones Jr. says, “I was awestruck by its beauty, rapt by its originality, and astounded by its depth.
 But what astonished me most was learning that this is a debut.
 The craftwork is extraordinary.
 Was this book dreamed into existence?
 Did the Ancestors themselves place this story in the writer’s mind?”

 In 2022, Jamila was awarded a Tennessee Williams scholarship for the Sewanee Writers’ Conference, and she also earned a residency at the Virginia Center for the Creative Arts.
 Her short fiction and essays have been published in CRAFT, Catapult, Blackbird, The Write Launch, and elsewhere.
 Her piece, “Politics of Distraction,” was nominated for the Pushcart Prize.